mjakkampudi/terraform-airflow/README.md

-# Fully Automated Airflow Deployment on GKE using HELM and Terraform
+# Airflow Deployment on GKE using HELM and Terraform

 ## Getting Started
 I have run this code using a MacBook.